Indian Institutes of Management: Two-year MBA (Post Graduate Program)

+are often termed as Master's in Management (MIM) internationally and are often placed around top 100 Master's in Management programs across the world since inception.

-One year full time MBA
+One-year full time MBA

-To compete on the global stage, the premier IIMs found the necessity to start MBA programmes that would be ranked globally at par with MBA programme like Harvard and Wharton.
-Within a decade of their inception, the one year MBA programmes have catapulted the position of the top IIMs within top 50 global MBA list. as Since 2006, IIM Ahmedabad, IIM Bangalore, IIM Calcutta, IIM Lucknow, IIM Indore, IIM Kozhikode, IIM Shillong and IIM Udaipur have started offering the one-year, full-time postgraduate programmes for professionals having approximately 5 years or more of work experience, which are a unique addition to the bucket of flagship programmes which adds experienced professionals who add valued experience to the system of full-time MBA.
+To compete on the global stage, the premier IIMs found the necessity to start MBA programs that would be ranked globally at par with the MBA programs of Harvard (Harvard Business School of Harvard University) and Wharton (The Wharton School of Business of the University of Pennsylvania).
+Within a decade of their inception, the one-year MBA programs have catapulted the position of the top IIMs to within the top 50 global MBA list.
+Since 2006, IIM Ahmedabad, IIM Bangalore, IIM Calcutta, IIM Lucknow, IIM Indore, IIM Kozhikode, IIM Shillong and IIM Udaipur have started offering the one-year, full-time postgraduate programs for professionals having approximately 5 years or more of work experience, which are a unique addition to the bucket of flagship programs which adds experienced professionals who add valued experience to the system of full-time MBA.

-One-year programme was necessitated because the normal 2-year program is primarily aimed at new graduates or graduates with less than 4–5 years of work experience.
-The1-year programmes are general, fully integrated management programmes with no specialization, and typically include the same courses as offered in a typical 2-year MBA program.
-These intensive programmes typically require 75 credits or around 750 hours of classroom teaching along with projects and other coursework as in a normal 2-year MBA program.
-The flagship 1-year MBA programmes offered by IIMs at Bangalore, Ahmedabad and Calcutta are often termed as Global MBAs internationally and have been ranked within top 50 Global MBA programmes across the world since their inception.
+The one-year program was necessitated because the normal 2-year program is primarily aimed at new graduates or graduates with less than 4–5 years of work experience.
+The 1-year programs are general, fully integrated management programs with no specialization, and typically include the same courses as offered in a typical 2-year MBA program.
+These intensive programs typically require 75 credits or around 750 hours of classroom teaching along with projects and other coursework as in a normal 2-year MBA program.
+The flagship 1-year MBA programs offered by IIMs at Bangalore, Ahmedabad and Calcutta are often termed as Global MBAs internationally and have been ranked within the top 50 Global MBA programs across the world since their inception.

-Designed as a regular MBA programme, which focuses on using the prior work experience of the students, the one-year Executive MBA is named differently by different IIMs.
+Designed as a regular MBA program, which focuses on using the prior work experience of the students, the one-year Executive MBA is named differently by different IIMs.
 It is called Post Graduate Program for Executives at IIM Calcutta and IIM Shillong (PGPEX for short), and at IIM Ahmedabad and IIM Udaipur (PGPX for short).
-It is called Executive Post Graduate Programme (EPGP) at IIM Bangalore and IIM Indore, and International Programme in Management for Executives (IPMX) at IIM Lucknow.
-All these programmes admit only candidates with approximately 5 or more years of professional experience and usually use a combination of GMAT score, essays, and personal interviews as entry criteria, similar to other globally reputed MBA programmes.
+It is called an Executive Post Graduate Program (EPGP) at IIM Bangalore and IIM Indore, and International Program in Management for Executives (IPMX) at IIM Lucknow.
+All these programs admit only candidates with 5 or more years of professional experience and usually use a combination of GMAT score, essays, and personal interviews as entry criteria, similar to other globally reputed MBA programs.
 The median GMAT score of the batches at IIM Ahmedabad, Bangalore, Calcutta, Indore and IIM Udaipur is usually above 700 and compares with the best in the world.